 Required Application Materials:

-Applications must address all points stated on the Undergraduate Research Cover Sheet 2012-13.
+Applications must address all points stated on the Undergraduate Research Grant Application.
 Grant applications lacking the necessary signatures on the cover sheet will not be considered.

 The application MUST include a description of the proposed activity.
 This description must outline the goals of the project, present a brief case for the project’s significance, and explain the activity’s relevance to the applicant’s scholarly and professional development.
 This description should be written clearly and in non-technical, jargon-free language appropriate for a general audience.
 The application must also indicate the frequency and nature of the interaction during the project between the student and the sponsoring faculty member.